verata-veritatis/sky-tools/README.md

 ### API Settings

-You'll need to have a working API and Secret key from Bittrex, with viewing AND trading privileges.
+You'll need to have a working API and Secret key from Bittrex, with viewing **and** trading privileges.
 To do this, you'll first have to set up 2-Factor Authentication from the Settings menu.
 You can then create new keys which you can enter into the bot when it asks you for the keys.

 ### Instructions